tangchao-liu/tangchao-liu.github.io/_pages/bubble.md

 Description:

-Finite temperature collision of two simultaneously nucleated vacuum bubbles, for the potential in [4,5].
+Finite temperature collision of two simultaneously nucleated vacuum bubbles, for the effective potential model in [4,5].

 ## Main references